-- 99. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 100.
+- 102. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 103.
 Cal.
 Labor Code § 226 provides that an employer must furnish employees with an "accurate itemized" statement in writing showing: - 1.
 Gross wages earned; - 2.
 Total hours worked by the employee, except for any employee whose compensation is solely based on a salary and who is exempt from payment of overtime under subdivision (a) of Section 515 or any applicable order of the Industrial Welfare Commission; - 3.
-The number of piece-rate units earned and any applicable piece rate if the employee is paid on a piece-rate basis;

-- 4. All deductions, provided that all deductions made on written orders of the employee may be aggregated and shown as one item; - 5.
+The number of piece-rate units earned and any applicable piece rate if the employee is paid on a piece-rate basis; - 4.
+All deductions, provided that all deductions made on written orders of the employee may be aggregated and shown as one item; - 5.
 Net wages earned; - 6.
-The inclusive dates of the period for which the employee is paid; - 7.
-The name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number or an employee identification number other than a social security number may be shown on the itemized statement; - 8.
-The name and address of the legal entity that is the employer; and - 9.
-All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 101.
-During the LABOR CLASS PERIOD, DEFENDANTS also failed to provide PLAINTIFF and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to accurately show, among other things, (1) total number of hours worked, (2) net wages earned, (3) gross wages earned and (7) all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee in violation of California Labor Code Section 226. - 102.
+The inclusive dates of the period for which the employee is paid, - 7.
+The name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number or an employee identification number other than a social security number may be shown on the itemized statement,

+- 8. The name and address of the legal entity that is the employer, and - 9.
+All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 104.
+During the CLASS PERIOD, DEFENDANTS also failed to provide PLAINTIFF and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to accurately show, among other things, (1) total number of hours worked, (2) net wages earned, (3) gross wages earned; and (4) all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee in violation of California Labor Code Section 226(a). - 105.
+In addition to the foregoing, DEFENDANTS failed to provide itemized wage statements to PLAINTIFF and members of the CALIFORNIA CLASS that complied with the requirements of California Labor Code Section 226. - 106.
 DEFENDANTS knowingly and intentionally failed to comply with Cal.
 Labor Code § 226, causing injury and damages to the PLAINTIFF and the other members of the CALIFORNIA CLASS.
 These damages include, but are not limited to, costs expended calculating the correct rates for the overtime worked and the amount of employment taxes which were not properly paid to state and federal tax authorities.
 These damages are difficult to estimate.
 Therefore, PLAINTIFF and the other members of the CALIFORNIA CLASS may elect to recover liquidated damages of fifty dollars (\$50.00) for the initial pay period in which the violation occurred, and one hundred dollars (\$100.00) for each violation in a subsequent pay period pursuant to Cal.
 Lab.
 Code § 226, and all other damages and penalties available pursuant to Labor Code § 226.2(a)(6), all in an amount according to proof at the time of trial (but in no event more than four thousand dollars (\$4,000.00) for PLAINTIFF and each respective member of the CALIFORNIA CLASS herein.